 It’s called “shift left”, and recently emerged as a frontrunner for IT support.
 Here’s the idea: Imagine a graph with an axis for “time” and one for “cost”.
 As support tickets move right – from L1 responders to highly trained response staff, companies are spending more money and losing more time.
 Shifting these responses left and empowering users to solve their own problems can help lower total IT spending.

-The ultimate goal?
-Reaching tech Nirvana: The support ticket that doesn’t exist because IT proactively solved the problem.
+Reaching Tech Nirvana: the support ticket that doesn’t exist because IT proactively solved the problem.

 The Trouble With Tickets

 Why break a system that’s working?
 That’s the argument against spending on shift left solutions – why put level two and level three IT support responders out of work?
 And is it really a good idea to trust remediation to automated processes?
 What happens if the machines make mistakes?

 But here’s the thing: Tickets are a waste of time.
 Consider a recent Forbes article, which notes that 90 percent of support tickets are submitted for issues that have been previously resolved in the last month.
 In addition, 84 percent of tickets are for “simple troubleshooting, configuration or networking issues.”
 Perhaps the most telling, however, is the rise in SaaS complaints: More than 90 percent can be automated and solved remotely.